hchenqi/WndDesign/README.md

 ### Program Startup

-`WndDesign` static library already defined the win32 entrypoint `WinMain()` in `WndDesign\system\win_main.cpp`.
+`WndDesign` static library already defined the win32 entrypoint `WinMain()` in `system\win_main.cpp`.
 It does some necessary initialization work and then calls the main function `int main()` that should be defined in user code.

-Typically in `main()` function, it is expected that the main frame is created and registered via `global.AddWnd()`, as all test examples show.
+Typically in user's `main()` function, it is expected that the main frame is created and registered via `global.AddWnd()`, as all test examples show.
 Then `global.MessageLoop()` should be called to enter win32 message loop and wait for messages to process.

+`Global` is actually a wrapper for `Desktop` and exposes only a few interfaces for managing root-level windows. `Desktop` is only used in the static library internally and not meant to be exposed to user.

+When the last root-level window is destroyed, the win32 message loop will break and the program ends.
+By explicitly calling `global.Terminate()` the program can also be ended.

 ### Window Definition